-The main methodological lesson from these exercise is that one should not rush to declare one or other model as a winner in all settings.
-One would expect that the weight attached to EUT or the exponential model of discounting would vary across task domains, just as it can be shown to vary across observable socio-economics characteristics of individual decision makers.
+The main methodological lesson from this exercise is that one should not rush to declare one or other model as a winner in all settings.
+One would expect that the weight attached to EUT would vary across task domains, just as it can be shown to vary across observable socio-economics characteristics of individual decision makers.